Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: Introduction

-The remainder is outlined.
-In Section II, we give the MDP formulation.
-In Section III, we introduce the GBPI method and study the convergence.
-In Section IV, we evaluate the method through applications.
-In Section V, we conclude this paper.
+The remainder is stuctured as: Section II gives the MDP formulation, Section III introduces the GB-L method and its convergence, Section IV evaluates the method 's performance for HVAC control via simulations, and Section V concludes this paper.